steveage/phase-3-code-challenge-additional/README.md

   + this method should return all cars currently at all screens
 + DriveIn#full_house?
   + returns true if all movie screens are at capacity
++ DriveIn#whats_playing
+  + returns the names of all movies currently playing

 ### MovieScreen

-+ MovieScreen#car_count
++ MovieScreen#cars
-  + Returns the current number of cars at this movie screen
+  + Returns an array of all cars currently at _this_ movie screen
 + MovieScreen#at_capacity?
-  + Checks to see if this screen is at capacity for cars
+  + Returns a boolean.
+The return will be true if the number of cars at _this_ movie screen is at capacity
 + MovieScreen#add_car
-  + Adds an instance of a car to this movie screen if the movie screen is not at capacity and increases the car count by one
+  + Adds an instance of a car to _this_ movie screen if the movie screen is not at capacity, creates a new car instance and returns the string "Enjoy!".
+If the movie screen is at capacity, return a string that says 'Movie is sold out'
 + MovieScreen.all_screens
   + Returns all movie screens